 Things aren't always pretty out there.

+It was a flattish year for the market as a whole in 2011, but why assume things will get any better here in 2012?
 I recently went over some of the companies that are targeted to post lower quarterly profits when they report this week.

 Thankfully, they're the exceptions and not the rule.
 Let's go over some publicly traded companies that are expected to stand tall this week by posting year-over-year improvement on the bottom line.

 Year-Ago Quarter EPS

 Family Dollar (NYS: FDO)

 Commercial Metals (NYS: CMC)

 Agriculture remains a booming global industry.
 Mosaic's specialties in phosphate and potash are ultimately about fertilizer, helping farmers grow their crops more efficiently.
 It really isn't a surprise to see Mosaic's profitability improving since it has posted significant year-over-year gains on the bottom line in each of the seven previous quarters.